Insurance: Protect Yourself

 Again, in all cases you are encouraged to contact the insurance company.
 Be completely clear about what type of a trip you are doing and ask hard questions about coverage.
 We offer this information only as a resource; we cannot be held liable in the event that any of these insurance companies deny your claim.

-- Global Rescue Services (click link to enroll) has long been recognized as the Gold Standard for remote and extreme locations rescue insurance worldwide.
+1. Global Rescue Services (click link to enroll) has long been recognized as the Gold Standard for remote and extreme locations rescue insurance worldwide.
 IMG Trip Cancellation Insurance is partnered with Global Rescue and provides robust policies for cancellations before and during your trip.
 This insurance is suitable for all of our trips including Svalbard.February 7, 2022 I received the following note from Global Rescue / IMG — which suggests it is a good option with all of the pandemic uncertainty.
-Be sure to contact GR/IMG directly to make sure their current policies meet your specific needs.
+IMG is one of the few companies that covered covid related cancellations during the pandemic.
+Nonetheless, be sure to contact GR/IMG directly to make sure their current policies meet your specific needs.

-- Lifestyle Insurance, resellers for TuGo insurance, offer affordable insurance packages that cover backcountry skiing and mountaineering trips to Canadian residents only.
+3. Acera Insurance (formerly Lifestyle), brokers for TuGo insurance, offer affordable insurance packages that cover backcountry skiing and mountaineering trips to Canadian residents only.
 Unfortunately, Tugo is among the many insurers that refused to cover cancellations resulting from the Covid-19 pandemic, despite the fact that pandemics were not excluded.
-This may have changed now, so be sure to verify with them directly before paying for coverage.
+This has changed — like most Insurance companies they now accept certain Covid-related claims.
+As with all insurance, be sure to verify with them directly before paying for coverage to determine if their coverage meets your needs and risk tolerance.

 Cheap insurance options